 Qualification and recognition

-On completion, you will receive the CPC30116 Certificate III in Shopfitting
+On completion, students will be awarded the CPC30116 Certificate III in Shopfitting.

 How to apply